choderalab/modelforge/docs/models.rst

 * `keep_per_atom_property`: If this is set to true the per-atom energies are returned as well.

 Default parameter files for each model are available in `modelforge/tests/data/potential_defaults`.
 These files can be used as starting points for creating new model configuration files.

-Note that all parameters in the configuration files have units attached where applicable.
+.. note:: All parameters in the configuration files have units attached where applicable.
+Units within modelforge a represented using the `openff.units` package (https://docs.openforcefield.org/projects/units/en/stable/index.html), which is a wrapper around the `pint` package.
+Definition of units within the TOML files must unit names available in the `openff.units` package (https://github.com/openforcefield/openff-units/blob/main/openff/units/data/defaults.txt).

 Example
 ------------------------------------

-Below is an example of how to create a SchNet model using the model factory:
+Below is an example of how to create a SchNet model using the model factory, although we note these operations do not typically need to be performed directly by a user and are handled by routines available in the training module:

 .. code-block:: python
    :linenos: